-- 4. In some cases it is necessary to perform certain actions soon after starting the SUT (p.e when you need to login).
-To do this, you can edit the method SUT startSystem() of CustomProtocol (see section 6 to find an example of this). - 5.
-Define your oracle: TESTAR automatically detects certain faults, such as crashes.
+- 4. Making SUT ready for testing In some cases it is necessary to perform certain actions soon after starting the SUT (e.g. when you need to login).
+To do this, you can edit the method "startSystem" of TESTAR protocol (see section 7 to find an example of this). - 5.
+Oracles definition Define your oracle: TESTAR automatically detects certain faults, such as crashes.
 However, you might want to look for critical error messages or low responsiveness.
-Sections 3.3 and 3.6 describe how to set up oracles that help you find certain types of faults. - 6.
-Stopping criteria: Depending on how long you want TESTAR to run, you have to adjust your stopping criteria.
-You might want to run it for 5 hours (then you can use the Maximum Time setting in the General Settings tab) or have it generate 1000 sequences, etc. (See section 3.1 to learn how to set these settings) - 7.
-It can be difficult to verify whether TESTAR will do what you told him to and thus you have to test your settings.
-Therefore you may use the "View" mode in order to inspect the set of actions that TESTAR will execute later on (hit Shift + 1 to see the generated actions) or you can switch to the "Generate-Debug" mode using Shift + Left Arrow / Right Arrow. - 8.
-You can also generate the sequence manually by switching to Generate-Manual (Shift + Left Arrow) mode.
+Sections 4.3 and 4.6 describe how to set up oracles that help you find certain types of faults. - 6.
+Stopping criteria Depending on how long you want TESTAR to run, you have to adjust your stopping criteria.
+You might want to run it for 5 hours (then you can use the Maximum Time setting in the General Settings tab) or have it generate 1000 sequences, etc. (See section 4.1 to learn how to set these settings) - 7.
+Foresee tests It can be difficult to verify whether TESTAR will do what you told it to and thus you have to test your settings.
+Therefore you may use TESTAR inspection features in order to inspect the set of actions that TESTAR will execute later on (hit Shift + 1 to see the generated actions) or you can switch to the "Generate-Debug" mode using Shift + Left Arrow / Right Arrow. - 8.
+Take the testing control You can also generate the sequence manually by switching to Generate-Manual (Shift + Left Arrow) mode.
 This way you can force TESTAR to select certain actions that you might find interesting.
+Notice that you will have to wait ActionWaitTime seconds between actions, if not some actions will be missed in the recorded test sequence.

 Generally, it will take some time until you have everything set up for a full test.
-Make sure that you experiment with your settings in the View Mode and look for potential problems that might arise.
+Make sure that you experiment with your settings in the Spy Mode and look for potential problems that might arise.
 Take a look at the appendix, which lists helpful keyboard shortcuts (e.g. stopping test generation etc.) that you can use once a test is running.